KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 7. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
 8. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
 9. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-10. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-11. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-12. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+10. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-13. Recommendation: Replace eslintrc by new flat config.
+11. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-HRS-PickupPlan by maan75](https://github.com/maan75/MMM-HRS-PickupPlan)